Morrisville Stormwater Management Drainpipe Study

 Expected Outcomes and Impact

 Spearhead Project Earth’s staff intends to use the results to generate actionable insights for easy, immediate, and inexpensive remediation for Morrisville Borough.
-Additional goals include working with local and state representatives to identify grants and other funds for improvements in managing stormwater pollution.
+Additional goals include collaborating with local and state representatives to identify grants and other funding sources for improvements in managing stormwater pollution.
 Success metrics include the volume of intercepted waste, levels of community involvement, and the precision in tracing pollution sources upstream.
-The study will culminate with a replicable model for other municipalities and their waterways facing similar challenges, promoting broader positive sustainability practices.
+The study will culminate in a replicable model for other municipalities and their waterways facing similar challenges, promoting broader, more positive sustainability practices.